mineo/abzer/docs/source/setup.rst

 Arch Linux
 ----------

-If you are using Arch Linux, you can the `AUR package
+If you are using Arch Linux, you can use the `AUR package
 <https://aur.archlinux.org/packages/abzer-git/>`_ or the `PKGBUILD
 <https://github.com/mineo/abzer/blob/master/misc/PKGBUILD>`_ included in the
 repository.